Melanie Griffith, 62, Flaunts Her Incredible Body In Black Lingerie

 Sharing rather risque photos is not necessarily anything new for Griffith.
 She has looked amazingly trim and fit in many previous Instagram posts she has shared.
 In addition, she has been photographed wearing bikinis while vacationing in recent months as well.

 Melanie Griffith has been through her fair share of ups and downs over the years, as she has been married three times and has four children.
-Despite the challenges she has navigated, the actress looks absolutely stunning in this latest Instagram selfie and fans are amazed that she still looks this fabulous and sexy at the age of 62.
+Despite the challenges she has navigated, the actress looks absolutely stunning in this latest Instagram selfie and fans are amazed that she still looks this fabulous and sexy at the age of 62-years-old.